opensearch-project/documentation-website/_opensearch/install/docker.md

 docker pull public.ecr.aws/opensearchproject/opensearch-dashboards:latest
 ```

 To download a specific version of OpenSearch or OpenSearch Dashboards, modify the image tag in the command or reference.
 For example, `opensearchproject/opensearch:{{site.opensearch_version}}` will run OpenSearch version {{site.opensearch_version}}.
-Refer to the image repositories for available versions.
+Refer to the official image repositories for available versions.
 {: .tip}